YitengDang/MultiCellSim/README.md

 In the case of two signalling molecules, we display the level of the two molecules using yellow and blue colors.
 Yellow corresponds to gene 1 and blue corresponds to gene 2.
 Hence for the binary system,
 * A white cell corresponds to the state (0,0), where both genes are off.
-* A yellow cell corresponds to the state (1,0), where only gene 1 is on.
+* A red cell corresponds to the state (1,0), where only gene 1 is on.
 * A blue cell corresponds to the state (0,1), where only gene 2 is on.
 * A black cell corresponds to the state (1,1), where both genes are on.

 The caption above the figure displays the time (in units of time steps) and statistics of the current figure.
 Here, p is the mean expression level of the cells and I (optionally displayed) is a spatial index measuring the degree of spatial organisation of the cells (see the Olimpio et al. paper).
 In short, if I=0 the system is fully disordered whereas for |I|->1 the system becomes spatially ordered.
-For cells with continuous gene expression, the degree of yellowness and degree of blueness represent the degree to which genes 1 and 2 are expressed respectively.
+For cells with continuous gene expression, the degree of redness and degree of blueness represent the degree to which genes 1 and 2 are expressed respectively.

-#### Running the simulation
+#### Running the simulation (Panels D, I)
 The controls for running the simulation are based on media playback buttons (panel D).
 Click on the "PLAY" button to run a new simulation.
 The "PAUSE" button will pause the simulation and resume once you press "PLAY" again.
 The simulation continues until the system reaches equilibrium (when none of the cells changes state upon updating), or when the maximum simulation time is reached (by default set to tmax = 10^6).
 To stop a current simulation or reset a terminated simulation, press the "STOP" button.
 This erases the current simulation and all data associated with it, so if you intend to save the simulation, do so before you press "STOP".

 The four buttons at the bottom are for going through a simulation without running it for more time (Replay mode).
 The skip forward and backward buttons skip to the start and end of the current simulation.
 The seek forward and backward buttons move the simulation by one step in time.
 At any time, the simulation can be run again by pressing "PLAY".
 If the simulation did not reach equilibrium, it will continue running after the last frame of the replay has been reached.
 In the "Simulation" menu, there is an additional option "Skip to time" that allows you to directly skip to a time you input.

-Finally, the "Simulation speed" slider (panel G) controls the speed of the simulation or playback (i.e. how fast the frames follow each other).
+Finally, the "Simulation speed" slider (panel I) controls the speed of the simulation or playback (i.e. how fast the frames follow each other).

-#### Display signal
+#### Display signal (Panel H)
 For two types of signals, we can plot both at the same time, or focus on one of the two.
-The "Display signal" button group (panel F) allows you to toggle between these different views of the cells.
+The "Display signal" button group  allows you to toggle between these different views of the cells.
 Selecting "1" will display the level of gene 1 on a grayscale, "2" displays gene 2 and "both" displays both genes using the color scheme described above.

-### Tabs
+### Tabs (Panel B)
-There are two tabs for simulating cells that communicate in different ways (panel B).
+There are two tabs to switch between cells that communicate with one signaling molecule and cells that communicate with two molecules.

 #### Tab 1 signal
 The first tab is for simulating a system where the cells communicate through one type of signalling molecule.
 Detailed descriptions of the variables can be found in the papers listed above.
 Below is a quick overview of all parameters of the system.

-1. **Interaction**.
+* **Interaction**.
 This allows you to toggle between activating and repressive interaction of the single molecule.
+* **Cell Size**.
+The cell size is the radius of the cell in units of a0 (see below).
+It's maximum value is 1/2, which correpsonds to the case where nearest-neighbor cells are touching.
-2. **Grid size**.
+* **Grid size**.
 Sets the size of the lattice.
 The constructed lattice will be a triangular lattice with both size consisting of 'grid size' number of cells.
-3. **a0**.
+* **a0**.
 Effective distance between the cells.
 This sets the interaction strength between the cells.
 A small value of a0 corresponds to strongly interacting cells, whereas for large a0 cells have little influence on each other.
-4. **K**.
+* **K**.
 Sensing threshold.
 In the binary system with activating interaction, this sets the threshold for the concentration cells must sense to turn ON.
 In the continuous system, this is the sensed concentration at which the cells are exactly halfway between their lowest and highest expression levels.
-5. **Con**.
+* **Con**.
 Maximum secretion rate.
 This is the secretion rate attained by ON cells in the binary system, or the maximum secretion rate in the continuous system.
-6. **Noise**.
+* **Noise**.
 Stochasticity is modelled as a stochastic term in the sensing threshold K. The value of this field sets the strength of the fluctuations of K.
-7. **Hill coefficient**.
+* **Hill coefficient**.
 Sets the steepness of the response function.
 A high Hill coefficient corresponds to a sharp response around the value of K, whereas a low value corresponds to a gradual response.
 By default, it it set to 'Inf' to simulate the binary system.
-8. **p(t=0)**.
+* **p(t=0)**.
 Initial mean expression level of the system (values between 0 and 1).
 In the binary system, this corresponds to the initial fraction of ON cells.
-9. **I(t=0)**.
+* **I(t=0)**.
 Initial spatial index of the system (values between -1 and 1).
 A value of 0 corresponds to a random distribution of cell states across space, whereas a value close to 1 (-1) corresponds to cell states that are positively (negatively) correlated with each other in space.

 #### Tab 2 signals
 This tab is for simulating cells that communicate through two types of signalling molecule, which we assume do not directly interfere with each other.
 However, both are able to influence the state of the cell, and can do so in different ways.
 This tab is for simulating multiplicative interactions, where the effects to the the two signaling molecules multiply.
 This corresponds to an AND logic gate in the case of step-function responses.
 Biophysically, multiplicative interactions can happen when there is a gene with multiple promoters, that requires activators to be bound to all promoters before the gene is transcribed.
 Concretely, an example of multiplicative interaction is a cell that upregulates its expression of gene 1 only if it senses a high concentration of both signal 1 and signal 2.
 If one of the two has a low level, the cell will not upregulate its expression level.

 In this case, there is a number of changes in the parameters that describe the system:
-1. **lambda12**.
+* **lambda12**.
 This is the ratio between the diffusion length of the two signalling molecules.
 The diffusion length sets a typical length scale for the decay of the signalling molecule surrounding a given cell.
 All lengths in the system are expressed with respect to lambda1, the diffusion length of molecule 1.
-2. **K** = K_ij.
+* **K** = K_ij.
 Instead of a having a single threshold K (for infinite Hill coefficient), we now have a threshold for each interaction of the system.
 With two molecules, there are four interactions.
-3. **Con** = Con_i.
+* **Con** = Con_i.
 Likewise, the two signalling molecules can have different maximum production rates.
 In addition, there is also the 'OFF' production rate for each gene, Coff_i, which can be different from each other.
 For simplicity, however, we set Coff_i=1 for all genes.
-4. **p1(t=0), p2(t=0)**.
+* **p1(t=0), p2(t=0)**.
 We define a mean expression level for each of the two genes.
 As initial condition we can then set the average gene expression for both genes.
-5. **I1(t=0), I2(t=0)**.
+* **I1(t=0), I2(t=0)**.
 Likewise, we define spatial indices for both types of molecules.
 The two spatial indices are independent of each other for any fixed configuration of the system.

-### Menu
+### Menu (Panel A)
 The menu on top has a number of options that are useful for plotting results, importing and exporting data and tuning settings of the simulations.

 #### File